Strarist/Strarist/README.md

 ## 🚀 About Me

-- 🎓 Final-year B.Tech CSE student at Bennett University (2026)
+- 🎓 Final-year B.Tech Computer Science student at Bennett University (2022–2026)
-- 💼 Software Engineering Intern at CollegeDilao
-- 🛠️ Building scalable web applications, APIs, and AI-powered tools
+- 🛠️ Full-stack developer focused on scalable web applications, APIs, and AI-powered tools
 - ☁️ AWS Certified Cloud Practitioner
-- 📚 Published researcher (IEEE ICCSAI 2025)
+- 📚 Published researcher with papers in IEEE ICCSAI 2025 and ICCCNT 2023
-- 🎯 Preparing for Software Engineer roles at top engineering companies
+- 🎯 Preparing for Software Engineer roles in product and engineering-focused companies

 ---